CS222-UIUC/Neural-Style-Transfer-Project/README.md

 ### Express Server

 We utilize an Express.js backend to run our server-side functionality which statically serves the model from our local machines to the backend API, which is to be fetched later from our frontend application.
 Having this backend is necessary for our application because unfortunately React does not support the traditional inclusion of tensorflow js via vanilla JS script tags, so our workaround is to deploy the model JSON onto a server and access it from there.
+Main Contributors: Jacob S.

 ### Style Transfer Model

 Used tensorflowjs_converter to convert Google’s arbitrary image stylization model from a Keras model to tensorflow.js.
 After model is successfully loaded, it can be called by the user by selecting images to actually perform a stylization.
 Once it is called, the content and style images are passed into the model as tensors, and after the process is executed, the output image is drawn onto a canvas to be displayed in our ImageList component.
+Main Contributors: Jacob S.

 ### Social Navigation Bar